Why Someone With 8 Unfinished Kickstarters Never Saw Star Wars But Hates It Anyway--And Why That Makes Perfect Sense

 Those people who worked on that thing?
 They're people.
 They deserve an "innocent until proven guilty" just like everyone else--if you want to claim they're so stupid that you know more about what their art says to people than they do, you need to do better than "Well that's what I heard!".

-The only right wing fantasy here is David's and it's a very old one--the fantasy of using art to parent the world.
+The only right wing fantasy here is Hill's and it's a very old one--the fantasy of using art to parent the world.